BIGJRA/BIGJRA.github.io/rejuv.md

 with Sand Tomb \| On Desert Field, Sand Tomb deals 1/6 max HP per turn (up from 1/8).

-Most of Rejuvenation’s fields have something you can exploit, something that you can do to either change the field or effectively steal its benefits for your own use.
+Most of Rejuvenation's fields have something you can exploit, something that you can do to either change the field or effectively steal its benefits for your own use.
 Unfortunately, Desert Field is not really one of these, as you cannot change it to any other field directly by moves, and there is no type whose attacks are boosted directly.
-On top of default Sandstorm (not as bad as Strong Wind, thankfully) you’re gonna really need to think outside the box to defeat our buddy Ryland.
+On top of default Sandstorm (not as bad as Strong Wind, thankfully) you're gonna really need to think outside the box to defeat our buddy Ryland.
 Or is it Flora?

 Anyways, one of the biggest pitfalls this field throws at you is that it gives all Ground types a free 1.5x in Special Defense.
-Pretty annoying because it means that you’re gonna need to more heavily rely on physical attacks even though many of his team members are very defensive.
+Pretty annoying because it means that you're gonna need to more heavily rely on physical attacks even though many of his team members are very defensive.
-Additionally, Dig comes out in just one turn and is boosted to 120 base power, so it’s an even stronger STAB Earthquake.
+Additionally, Dig comes out in just one turn and is boosted to 120 base power, so it's an even stronger STAB Earthquake.

-Nidoqueen is the only Pokemon here that doesn’t really have insane synergy with the field and weather other than this boost - even then it melts your tanky dreams by laying Toxic Spikes or piercing you with mixed Sheer Force offense.
+Nidoqueen is the only Pokemon here that doesn't really have insane synergy with the field and weather other than this boost - even then it melts your tanky dreams by laying Toxic Spikes or piercing you with mixed Sheer Force offense.
 His Claydol has a crest which notably makes